 Lussas Documentary Film Festival

-Lussas Documentary Film festival (France) will host a retrospective of films and performances by Guy Sherwin, curated by Federico Rossin.
-The work will be screened in three full programes over the course of one day (August 26th) and will include Short Film Series, Messages, Filter Beds, the Optical Sound Films, the performances Man with Mirror and Paper Landscape (pictured), among others.
+Lussas Documentary Film festival (France 2017) hosted a retrospective of films and performances by Guy Sherwin, curated by Federico Rossin.
+The work was screened in three full programes over the course of one day (August 26th) and will include Short Film Series, Messages, Filter Beds, the Optical Sound Films, the performances Man with Mirror and Paper Landscape (pictured), among others.
 The festival runs August 20 - 26, 2017.